MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a novel brain-inspired gradient-free Elastic Memory Network, namely EMN, for efficient domain adaptive feature mapping, which models the classification tasks as the distributed memory storage and retrieval procedure on randomly connected neurons.

-\item We propose an impulse based information transmission mechanism by introducing the accumulation behavior in neurons, so as to achieve the non-linear transformation of signals.
-We further utilize multiple Gaussian distributions to simplify the memory storage and adopt the fuzzy memory based on Gaussian blur to reduce the over-fitting problem.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel gradient-free Forward Memorizing Framework, namely MemFlow, for efficient domain adaptive feature mapping.
+This network models classification tasks as a distributed memory storage and retrieval process over randomly connected neurons. \item We design a spiking information transmission mechanism via neuronal signal accumulation, which enables non-linear signal transformation.
+We further adopt multiple Gaussian distributions to simplify memory storage and utilize Gaussian-blur-based fuzzy memory to mitigate overfitting.

-\item We design a reinforced memorization mechanism of EMN, which supports lightweight and efficient optimization of feature mapping based on unlabeled data in the target domain.
+\item We develop a reinforced memorization mechanism for MemFlow, which supports lightweight and efficient optimization of feature mapping using unlabeled target-domain data. \end{itemize}